wp-plugins/rss-import/readme.txt

 1. `next_paging_link` - Linkname for next page, Default is `Next &raquo;`
 1. `prev_paging_title` - Title for the link of previous page, Default is `more items`
 1. `next_paging_title` - Title for the link of next page, Default is `more items`
-1. `use_simplepie`- Use the class SimplePie for parse the feed; SimplePie is include with WordPress 2.8 and can parse RSS and ATOM-Feeds, Default is `false`
+1. `use_simplepie`- Use the class SimplePie for parse the feed; SimplePie is include since WordPress 2.8 and can parse RSS and ATOM-Feeds, Default is `false`
 1. `view` - echo or return the content of the function `RSSImport`, Default is `true`; Shortcode Default is `false`

 The pagination function adds an div with the class `rsspaging` for design with CSS.
 Also you can style the previous and next link with the classes: `rsspaging_prev` and `rsspaging_next`.